calling/calling.github.com/about.md

 {% include JB/setup %}

 <p>
 	Hi!
-I'm Colin Chang, a student a UC Berkeley.
-Formally, I study <a href="http://philosophy.berkeley.edu/">philosophy</a> and <a href="http://www.eecs.berkeley.edu/csugrad/index.shtml">computer science</a>.
-Informally, I'm interested in human computer interaction, psychology, and education.
+I'm Colin Chang, an engineer at Adobe and a graduate of UC Berkeley.
 </p>
 ##Handles: